emilygv/emilyvernon.com/_posts/2024-08-06-when-to-use-or-ignore-best-practices.md

 # image: "/assets/newsletter/2024-08-06/map.png"
 description: Within B2B brand management, I started noticing that many "best practices" were outdated in our current market, especially from a creative perspective.
 I think the same is true about sailing, where best practices are still up for interpretation, even though sailing has existed for 6,000 years.
 further_reading:
-    - The Power of New Metaphors
+    - How Everyday Ridiculousness Drives Innovation
-    - Storytelling 101, The Story
+    - Cultivating an Innovative Brand Image
-    - Storytelling 101, The Telling
+    - The Power of Concept Novelty
 ---

 ![](/assets/newsletter/2024-08-06/map.jpg)